MetaGuard/MetaData/README.md

 </table>

 ## Data Collection Tools
 We have included in this repository the [data collection log template](https://github.com/VCNinc/MetaData/blob/main/Docs/Metadata_Log.pdf) used by the experimenters to record gameplay observations.
 This can be digitized to produce a `log.csv` file for all participants (see [example](https://github.com/VCNinc/MetaData/blob/main/Data/log.csv)).
-We additionally suggest the use of audio/video recordings.
+We have also included .
+To obtain user consent, you are welcome to use our [IRB-cleared consent language](https://github.com/VCNinc/MetaData/blob/main/Docs/Metadata_Consent.pdf).
+We additionally suggest the use of audio/video recordings which can be reviewed if necessary.

 ## Data Analysis Scripts